Aloshi/EmulationStation/THEMES.md

 The Fast Select box can be themed with these tags:

+`<fastSelectColor>` - the hex color to use for the letter display on the Fast Select box.

 `<boxBackground>` - path to a background image file. ~ and . are expanded.

 `<boxBackgroundTiled />` - if present, the background will be tiled instead of stretched.